gridwalk/vault-cms/pages/_home/README.md

 This is your homepage.
+Add media here!
 The folder must be called _home.